CatalystCode/spk/tests/README.md

 for this.
 Edit the values in `parameters` and fill in your `<subscription id>` and `resource group` where the storage account is.

 To check existing Logic Apps in your subscription, go to the [portal.azure.com](http://portal.azure.com) and search for Logic Apps.

 # Scenarios Exercised So Far

-- As a developer create a mono-repo and add services
+- As a developer, create a mono-repo and add services.
+- As a developer, create a new ring for a mono-repo.
-- As a developer create variable group with variables
+- As a developer, create variable group with variables.
-- As a developer create a pipeline from an existing service
+- As a developer, create a pipeline from an existing service.
-- As a developer create a service revision from an existing service
+- As a developer, create a service revision from an existing service.
-- As a developer create an HLD of a terraform template for infra deployment.
+- As a developer, create an HLD of a terraform template for infra deployment.

 # Operational Coverage